What's Your "Ought Self" Like?

 Not surprisingly, there is a contrast in how these approach and avoidance motivations relate to our emotions.
 When we achieve goals related to our ideal self (our promotion focus), we feel pleasure.
 When we achieve goals related to our ought self (the prevention focus), we feel relief.
 There are certainly individual differences in whether we typically focus on the ideal self and approach motivations, or the ought (or undesired) self and avoidance motivations.

 With the actual-self/ought-self discrepancy noted in this research, we may infer that avoidance may take the form of procrastination.
-Certainly, the emotions associated with this discrepancy, namely agitation, guilt and anxiety, are emotions well known to chronic procrastinators.
+Certainly, the emotions associated with this discrepancy, namely agitation, guilt, and anxiety, are emotions well known to chronic procrastinators.
 Unfortunately, the research conducted to date raises more questions than it answers in terms of how our sense of the ought self as defined by Higgins and colleagues relates to procrastination.

 All research, particularly in the social sciences, is at best penultimate.
 We're always left with new questions and possibilities.
 That said, we're also able to piece together more of our "likely stories" about the world and how it works.

 In the case of procrastination, the likely story we might tell based on the research of Ferrari and his colleagues is that procrastinators feel the weight of the ought self, what is expected of them, "what they ought to be doing" instead of what they're actually doing.
-Even when they finally achieve their goals, perhaps with their typical "last-minute efforts," the emotion is often one of relief as opposed real pleasure in their accomplishments.
-When they aren't acting, when their actual selves are far off their ought selves, their emotions are typically agitation, guilt and anxiety.
+Even when they finally achieve their goals, perhaps with their typical "last-minute efforts," the emotion is often one of relief as opposed to real pleasure in their accomplishments.
+When they aren't acting, when their actual selves are far off their ought selves, their emotions are typically agitation, guilt, and anxiety.

 To the extent that we live our lives in pursuit of our ideal selves (our hopes), as opposed to trying to live up to our ought selves or trying to avoid our feared undesired selves, we may well be on the path to effective, authentic action and less needless task delay motivated by falsely internalized goals.